Preparing for change

 - Try to see things from their perspective.

-- Do something you enjoyed when you first got together.
+- Do something you used to enjoy together.

-If you’ve fallen into a particular way of communicating with each other, Relate has some useful advice about how to improve communication in your relationship.
+Relate has some useful information on how to improve communication in your relationships.
 You may also benefit from some relationship counselling to get back on track.
 You may have to pay for this.